 “There isn’t always a need for speed in my life,” says Kevin Buckler, professional race car driver and owner and founder of Adobe Road Wines.
 Often when we hear about professional athletes starting a winery business, we assume that their involvement is fairly hands-off, providing the financial backing and maybe some creative influences.
 Not so with Buckler, who since opening Adobe Road in 2002 has insisted on having “uncompromising access and control” to every wine produced.
 As such, he, along with his team, stomp the vineyard grounds, taste test every barrel, and collectively decide when perfection has been met.
 Yes, a slow, steady, meticulous process that slows the racer down.
 The result is that Adobe Roads crafts quite hearty, structural wines that act as a steady journey, lasting the length of a meal and well into the night beyond.

-About the Wine: The Adobe Road 2014 Kemp Vineyard Zinfandel is made from 100% Zinfandel grapes sourced from Kemp Vineyard located in Sonoma County’s Dry Creek Valley AVA.
+About the Wine: The Adobe Road 2014 Kemp Vineyard Zinfandel is made from 100% Zinfandel grapes sourced from Kemp Vineyard — now called Famighetti Vineyard (and will be referred to as such throughout the rest of this post) — located in Sonoma County’s Dry Creek Valley AVA.
 Indeed, most people know that the hillsides of Dry Creek Valley produce some of the most desirable Zinfandel grapes.
-One thousand feet above the valley floor, in an “an amphitheater-style bowl,” as described by winemaker Garrett Martin, lay the terraced vines of Kemp Vineyard.
+One thousand feet above the valley floor, in an “an amphitheater-style bowl,” as described by winemaker Garrett Martin, lay the terraced vines of Famighetti Vineyard.

 Warmed by its proximity to the sun during the day and cooled by the cool coastal wind and fog at night, the location allows the vigorous Zinfandel grape to enjoy a slow, even ripening process.